 - Resolve any effects that trigger "At the End of the Round". - Score Victory Points (if applicable to the chosen Game Mode). - Check to see if Victory Conditions have been met (see Victory, pg.
-26). - Remove all Activation tokens from all units. - Remove all models from the Tactics Board. - Remove all Influence effects from units. - Players may freely discard any Tactics cards from their hand. - They will then draw until their hand contains 3 Tactics cards. - There is no limit to the amount of Tactics cards a player may have in their hand, but they will only draw additional cards at the end of the round if their hand contains less than 3. - Tactics Decks are not replenished if they are used up!
+26). - Remove all Activation tokens from all units. - Remove all models from the Tactics Board. - Remove all Influence effects from units. - Players may freely discard any Tactics cards from their hand. - They will then draw until their hand contains 3 Tactics cards. - Each player is limited to a maximum of 5 Tactics cards in their hand at any time.
+If they should draw cards that puts them above their maximum hand size, they must immediately discard down to their maximum hand size. - Tactics Decks are not replenished if they are used up!
 If a player should ever attempt to draw cards from their deck, but their deck does not contain enough cards, they only get to draw however many they can! - Pass the First Player token to your opponent. - Advance the Round Track by 1

-There are two types of Units: Combat Units, and Non-Combat Units, each with their own special rules.
+There are two types of Units: Combat Units and Non-Combat Units, each with their own special rules.